Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/09_Want-to-help.md

 __Fix bugs:__ For the current list, see [About: status](about:status#known-issues-and-limitations) and [Github issues](https://github.com/Kaccana-Bhikkhu/qs-archive/issues).

-__Cross-platform mp3 splitting:__ The project currently uses Windows-only mp3DirectCut to quickly and losslessly split mp3 files. [mp3splt](https://mp3splt.sourceforge.net/mp3splt_page/about.php) is a cross-platfrom command-line utility with similar functionality.
-Rewriting `Mp3DirectCut.SinglePassSplit` to use this utility would make the QSArchive software fully functional on many platforms.
+__Cross-platform mp3 splitting:__ The project currently uses Windows-only [mp3DirectCut](https://mpesch3.de/) or [mp3splt](https://mp3splt.sourceforge.net/mp3splt_page/about.php) to quickly and losslessly split mp3 files. mp3splt is cross-platform but occasionally sets the length metadata incorrectly when splitting variable-length mp3 files, so it isn't reliable enough for production work.
+[FFcuesplitter](https://github.com/jeanslack/FFcuesplitter) is a python script that uses ffmpeg to split mp3 files.
+It is possible that rewriting `Mp3DirectCut.SinglePassSplit` to use FFCuesplitter would make the QSArchive software fully functional on multiple platforms.

-__Create a modern search-driven website:__ A modern website designed for mobile devices (and perhaps fully integrated into abhayagiri.org) would make the Archive material substantially more accessible.
+__Help deploy the new homepage:__ A generous supporter has designed a new homepage for the Archive.
+Integrating it with the current website will stretch the limits of Ajahn Kaccāna's knowledge of Javascript.
+A skilled Javascript programmer might be able to contribute here.